 The kids might reject the idea at first but you never really know.
-Your child might end up being really good at playing the guitar or playing sports.
+Your child might end up being really good at playing the guitar or drums.
 YouTube is a great start for them to learn how to play instruments.
 Even if the kids just want to learn the most famous ‘riffs’ – there are Youtube videos on how to do just that!

 This one will depend on the work environments of the parents because not all workplaces let you bring your kids.
 But, if you can create a space in your home to be your home office and bring the kids to ‘work’ with you.
 Mentally prepare them and give out rules as to what they should or shouldn’t do.
 To make it more fun, let them wear office attire!

 Put up the tents, build a small fire.
 Let the kids sleep in sleeping bags and try cooking a meal over the coals!
 It’s a lovely activity on Friday or Saturday nights for the whole family!